Maeeen/qemu-semester-project/report/report.typ

 == Instrumentation under the hood

-Let's take a simple program that reads a character from the standard input and either crashes or prints "Try again!" depending on the character read:
+Let's take a simple program that reads a character from the standard input and either crashes or prints "Try again!" depending on the read character:

 #diagram(
   spacing: (5mm, 10mm),